Faith-based marketing: Christian

-The Timothy Plan offers mutual funds and exchange traded funds aimed at American evangelical Christians.
+Inspire Investing and Timothy Plan offer mutual funds and exchange traded funds aimed at American evangelical Christians.
 Global X ETFs has two ETFs catered to Catholic investors.

 Many Christian book and music titles have become successes in the mainstream world.
 The best-selling Purpose Driven Life by Christian pastor Rick Warren became the bestselling hardback non-fiction book in history, and is the second most-translated book in the world, after the Bible.
 In 2004, the Mel Gibson-directed The Passion of the Christ opened to $83.8M domestically and went on to gross $611M worldwide.
 In 2014, the Christian films Son of God, Noah, Heaven Is for Real and God's Not Dead, enjoyed box-office success.

 Faith-based marketing is also seen in the tourism industry.
 The UN World Tourism Organization estimates that 300 million to 330 million people a year participate in faith-based travel.
 The U.S. Travel Association reports that 25% of all travelers are interested in a spiritual vacation.

 Many companies incorporate faith-based ideas in their operations, mission statements, or even their packaging, subtly or overtly.